 - Plan for the future

 “If you fail to plan, you plan to fail.” – Benjamin Franklin

 Planning for the future would usually mean in terms of years – what you would want to achieve in five, 10, or 15 years time, followed by actionable steps in the months and weeks to achieve what you want.

 All the great entrepreneurs and business people were serial planners – they made sure that everything would go according to plan.
-If plan A failed, there was always plan B, C, and the list go on.
+If plan A failed, there was always planning B, C, and the list go on.

 While I’m not saying to micromanage every single moment of your life, it would be good to have a few goals to achieve by the end of every week or month that is in line with what you want in the long run.